astropy/astropy/docs/units/format.rst

 `astropy.units` framework, including user-defined units.
 The `~astropy.units.core.Unit` and `~astropy.units.core.UnitBase.to_string` functions also take an optional `format` parameter to select a different format.
-This parameter may be either a string or a `astropy.units.format.Base` instance.

 Built-in formats
 ----------------